 The following is a short list of issue tracking software used or recommended by scientific software developers in the high-performance computing.

 JIRA by Atlassian

 JIRA is a proprietary issue tracking product, developed by Atlassian.
-It provides bug tracking, issue tracking, and project managment functions.
-According to Atlassian, Jira is used for issue tracking and project managment by over 75,000 customers in 122 countries around the globe and is a mature, usable software product.
+It provides bug tracking, issue tracking, and project management functions.
+According to Atlassian, Jira is used for issue tracking and project management by over 75,000 customers in 122 countries around the globe and is a mature, usable software product.
 Thousands of teams choose JIRA to capture and organize issues, assign work, and follow team activity.